 Dr. Paul Karpovich provides dental crown procedures to patients with tooth decay or damage in Timonium, MD.
 Dr. Karpovich works with a U.S. lab to help fabricate custom, comfortable tooth crowns that complement your smile and support your long-term oral health.

 A dental crown is designed to cover the whole tooth.
-Because crowns are durable and long-lasting, they are beneficial to patients receiving dental implants or other restorative dental treatments.
+Because crowns are durable and long-lasting, they benefit patients receiving dental implants or other restorative dental treatments.
 Dental crowns may be placed to address cracked or chipped teeth, gaps between teeth, or crooked teeth.
 Crowns can also replace metal fillings or strengthen teeth after root canal treatments.

 Dental Crown Treatment at Paul W. Karpovich, DDS, P.A.

 We can help you receive dental crowns in just two to three visits to our dental office.
-Dr. Karpovich will begin treatment by preparing the teeth receiving the dental crowns.
-He will remove enough tooth structure to support the stable and secure placement of the crown.
+Dr. Karpovich will begin treatment by preparing the teeth that are receiving the dental crowns.
+He will remove enough tooth structure to support the stable and secure crown placement.

 Then, he will take dental impressions of the teeth.
 These impressions are sent to a U.S. laboratory, where they create models of the teeth and fabricate the crown.
-When complete, the dental crown is permanently secured to your natural tooth using an adhesive resin.
+The dental crown is permanently secured to your natural tooth using an adhesive resin when complete.
 We harden the resin with a specialized light.

 Types of Dental Crowns